SriRakshaKiran/Coin-Collector-Game/README.md

 Hi,

 I created a game called Coin Collector.
-The objective of this game is the user has to collect coins from starting to ending to finish the game.
+The objective of this game is for the user to collect coins from start to end to finish the game.

 There are a few obstacles that cause hindrances to finish the game.

 Motion Controls:

 Arrow Keys:

 Move Forward: up arrow

 Move Backward: down arrow

 Move Left: left arrow

 Move Right: right arrow

 Jump: Space Bar